ijc8/ijc8.github.io/_posts/2020-1-25-ambition-and-friendship.md

 The question posed, Xenophon spends the remainder of the book describing the life of one man who apparently answered this question by example: Cyrus of Persia, who went on to conquer just about his entire known world and rule over it as king.
 To give the briefest account of this narrative: Cyrus is a kid in Persia, which at the time was a pretty small country.
 Like the rest of the boys in Persia, he trains constantly, learns justice, and lives a rather ~~Spartan~~ Persian life.
 Then, we he's maybe 12 or so, he visits his grandpa, the king of nearby Media.[^1] Grandpa, unlike the Persians, lives resplendently, and introduces Cyrus to a life of luxury.
 Also, Cyrus learns horseback riding and makes a bunch of Median friends.
 Eventually, grandpa dies and Cyrus goes back to Persia, where he manages to convince everyone that he hasn't gone soft from his extended stay in the Comfy Kingdom.

 When Cyrus is a young adult and a good Persian citizen, a threat approaches: Persia's unfriendly neighbors are amassing allies and resources to put Persia and Media in their places.
 The Persian Jedi Council nominates Cyrus to amass the Persian army and go handle it.
-Cyrus meets up with his uncle Cyraxes, the current Median ruler, and then handle it he does.
+Cyrus meets up with his uncle Cyaxares, the current Median ruler, and then handle it he does.
 To make a medium-length story short, Cyrus then goes the extra mile, and a few thousand extra miles beyond that, and ends up conquering Assyria and installing himself as the king in its capital of Babylon.

 {: style="text-align: center"}
 ![A still from the "Boy, that escalated quickly" line in Anchorman.]({{ site.baseurl }}/images/escalated.png "is this meme still relevant"){: height="200px"}